vrmarcelino/CCMetagen/tutorial/README.md

 ```

-Let's also add an 'unclassififed' string at the end of these to avoid confusion:
+Let's also add an 'unclassified' string at the end of these to avoid confusion:
 ```
-raw_CCMetagen_data <- data.frame(lapply(raw_CCMetagen_data, function(x) {sub("Bacteria_$", "Bacteria_unclassififed", x)}))
+raw_CCMetagen_data <- data.frame(lapply(raw_CCMetagen_data, function(x) {sub("Bacteria_$", "Bacteria_unclassified", x)}))
-raw_CCMetagen_data <- data.frame(lapply(raw_CCMetagen_data, function(x) {sub("Eukaryota_$", "Eukaryota_unclassififed", x)}))
+raw_CCMetagen_data <- data.frame(lapply(raw_CCMetagen_data, function(x) {sub("Eukaryota_$", "Eukaryota_unclassified", x)}))
 ```

-Then we need to deete taxonomic ranks for which there are multiple taxa merged into 'Eukaryota_unclassififed' or 'Bacteria_unclassififed'.
-In our case , we will delete Phylum, Class, Order and the previous Family.
-We will also convert the abundances to numeric, aggregate the unclassififed taxa, and rename the new family column:
+Then we need to delete taxonomic ranks for which there are multiple taxa merged into 'Eukaryota_unclassified' or 'Bacteria_unclassified'.
+In our case, we will delete Phylum, Class, Order and the previous Family.
+We will also convert the abundances to numeric, aggregate the unclassified taxa, and rename the new family column:

 ```
 CCMetagen_data <-raw_CCMetagen_data[,-which(names(raw_CCMetagen_data) %in% c("Phylum","Class","Order","Family"))]